Location & Hours

 What do I need to bring with me?

-We ask that you avoid bringing well children or other healthy members of the community (e.g., friends, neighbours, drivers).
+- please avoid bringing well children or other healthy members of the community (e.g., friends, neighbours, drivers).

 How do I make an appointment for testing?